oren0e/check-crypto-investments/README.md

 ## Usage
 The main purpose of this tool is for scheduling a cron-job on an always available instance (i.e., server).
 The usage is simple: `python cci.py`.
+### Usage - S3
+If the command is issued with `python cci.py -r` the initial investments list will be taken from S3 bucket which, in case you're interested to use it, you would have to create on your own.
+I created this option mainly so I'll be able to receive updates automatically by scheduling a run through github workflows.

 ## TODO
 1. Make a library for easy installation